amos-nesher/MyFamilyApp/README.md

 ##  Overview

-This is a full course code.
+This is the full course code.

 Course is about writing mobile application with Ionic, Angular and Firebase.